Robust moir\'e flatbands within a broad band-offset range: Results

-Here $\omega_i(i=1,2)$ denotes the frequency of the eigenmode of of slab $i$ such as $L_i$/$U_i$ schematically shown in Fig.~\ref{Figure_4}(a), and $\omega^c_{\pm}$ denotes the frequenies of the coupled eigenmodes.
-Generally, a strong interlayer coupling coefficient $\mu$ leads to a larger spectral gap between the pair of coupled eigenmodes compared with $|\omega_1-\omega_2|$.
+Here $\omega_i(i=1,2)$ denotes the frequency of the eigenmode of slab $i$ such as $L_i$/$U_i$ schematically shown in Figure~\ref{Figure_4}(a), and $\omega^c_{\pm}$ denotes the frequencies of the coupled eigenmodes.
+Generally, a strong interlayer coupling coefficient $\mu$ leads to a larger spectral gap between the pair of coupled eigenmodes compared to $|\omega_1-\omega_2|$.
 The interlayer coupling coefficient $\mu$ is determined by the overlap of the field patterns that correspond to the pair of eigenmodes $\omega_i(i=1,2)$~\cite{IEEE1991Haus}.
 Specifically, $L_i (i =1,2)$ has a spot-like field pattern with its maxima at the silicon strip, while $U_i (i =1,2)$ has a spot-like field pattern with its maxima at the air gap.
-At A site, the field maxima of $L_1$ ($U_1$) align with that of $L_2$ ($U_2$), such that their coupling coefficient $\mu$ is large.
-The strong coupling increases the spectral gap between $L_1$ and $L_2$ ($U_1$ and $U_2$), forming a coupled band diagram schematically shown in Fig.~\ref{Figure_4}(b).
-At B site, the field maxima of $L_1$ align with that of $U_2$, and thus their coupling coefficient $\mu$ is large.
-The strong coupling increases the spectral gap between $L_1$ and $U_2$, leading to a bandgap structure schematically shown in Fig.~\ref{Figure_4}(c).
-The two sets of coupled bands in Figs.~\ref{Figure_4}(b) and~\ref{Figure_4}(c) constitute our two-site coupled-band diagram.
+At the A site, the field maxima of $L_1$ ($U_1$) align with that of $L_2$ ($U_2$), such that their coupling coefficient $\mu$ is large.
+The strong coupling increases the spectral gap between $L_1$ and $L_2$ ($U_1$ and $U_2$), forming a coupled band diagram schematically shown in Figure~\ref{Figure_4}(b).
+At the B site, the field maxima of $L_1$ align with that of $U_2$, and thus their coupling coefficient $\mu$ is large.
+The strong coupling increases the spectral gap between $L_1$ and $U_2$, leading to a bandgap structure schematically shown in Figure~\ref{Figure_4}(c).
+The two sets of coupled bands in Figure~\ref{Figure_4}(b) and~\ref{Figure_4}(c) constitute our two-site coupled-band diagram.